AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 ---
 audience: end-user
 title: Set a control group
-description: Learn how to set a control group for your messages in Campaign Web UI
+description: Learn how to set a control group for your messages in Campaign Web user interface
 exl-id: 02f3adec-681a-4cec-a895-41c80eb345db
 badge: label="Limited Availability"
 ---